apache/bigtop/bigtop-deploy/juju/hadoop-spark/README.md

 Once they all indicate that they are ready, you can perform a smoke test to verify that the bundle is working as expected.

-### Smoke Test
+## Smoke Test
-The charms for each master component (namenode, resourcemanager, and spark) provide a `smoke-test` action that can be used to verify the application is functioning as expected.
+The charms for each master component (namenode, resourcemanager, spark, and zeppelin) provide a `smoke-test` action that can be used to verify the application is functioning as expected.
 You can run them all with the following:

     juju run-action namenode/0 smoke-test
     juju run-action resourcemanager/0 smoke-test
     juju run-action spark/0 smoke-test
+    juju run-action zeppelin/0 smoke-test

 _**Note**: The above assumes Juju 2.0 or greater.
 If using an earlier version of Juju, the syntax is `juju action do <application>/0 smoke-test`._